WsCandy/PLL/README.md

 Customisation:
 ---

-There are a few things you can do to customise the appearance of loading images, a 'loading' class is added to all elements while the data is being recieved and can be styled with ajax loaders or animations.
+There are a few things you can do to customise the appearance of loading images, a 'loading' class is added to all elements while the data is being received and can be styled with ajax loaders or animations.